Richard Bell (director)

 Richard Bell is a Canadian film director and screenwriter.
 He is most noted as the writer and director of the films Eighteen and Brotherhood.

-A survival/adventure drama, based on a true story, Brotherhood stars Brendan Fehr, Brendan Fletcher, Jake Manley, Gage Munroe, Dylan Everett, Matthew Isen and Sam Ashe Arnold.
+A survival / adventure drama, based on a true story, Brotherhood stars Brendan Fehr, Brendan Fletcher, Jake Manley, Gage Munroe, Dylan Everett, Matthew Isen and Sam Ashe Arnold.
 It was filmed on the Michipicoten First Nation and at Revival Film Studios in Toronto, Canada.
 Brotherhood won the Canadian Screen Award for Achievement in Visual Effects.

 Eighteen stars Brendan Fletcher, Carly Pope, Mark Hildreth, Thea Gill, and Alan Cumming.
 The film was narrated by Ian McKellen, with music composed by Bramwell Tovey and performed by the Vancouver Symphony Orchestra.
 Eighteen was released on DVD on June 27, 2006.
-It made its Canadian broadcast television premiere on City TV on March 1, 2008 and became available on iTunes in 2010.
+It made its Canadian broadcast television premiere on Citytv on March 1, 2008 and became available on iTunes in 2010.

-Bell adapted Joanne Proulx's novel Anthem of a Reluctant Prophet.
-The project was developed by Telefilm and Astral Media, through the Harold Greenberg Fund and went to camera on March 27, 2017 with a new shooting script and Bell serving as co-executive producer.